 I’ve lately been out shooting with the new Sony a6400 mirrorless camera, the latest in the smaller APS-C cropped mirrorless cameras in the Sony Alpha range (they also have full-frame cameras in the Alpha range, such as the a7r III and a7 iii).
-It has a 24.2 MP APS-C Exmor CMOS sensor and Sony’s BIONZ X onboard image processor.
+It has a 24.2 MP APS-C Exmor CMOS sensor and Sony’s BIONZ X onboard image processor; these work together to give better-quality images.

 I’ve spent quite a bit of time shooting with various cameras in the Alpha range in the past few years, including both their smaller APS-C sensor cameras and full-frame ones like the a7r III and a7 III.
 If you’ve used any of those cameras, the a6400 will feel instantly familiar.
 It looks and feels much like the other APS-C sensor cameras in the Alpha range and has essentially the same controls, layout, and menu system.